 - How can I help the Humane Society of Utah?

-What is the Mission Statement of the Humane Society of Utah?
+What is the Mission Statement of the Humane Society of Utah (HSU)?

-In 2014, the HSU placed 10,481 pets.
-Placements include adoptions to new homes, transfers to rescue groups, or returns to owners.
-Our 2014 placement rate (also known as “live-release” rate, which includes adoptions, transfers to other humane groups and reunions with owners) for dogs was 93.26%; for cats it was 82.29%.
-Our adoption rates are quite impressive when compared to the national average (25% for dogs and 20% for cats).
-We are proud of our efforts and the Board, staff, foster parents and volunteers of the HSU are committed to achieving a 90% percent placement rate for dogs AND cats by 2016, meaning that we will save the lives of over 11,000 adoptable companion animals each calendar year (this goal is based on our current annual intake of dogs and cats).
+In 2016, HSU saved the lives of 11,019 pets.
+These placements included adoptions into new loving homes (9,978), transfers to trusted rescue groups to handle special behavior and medical cases (441), and returns to owner (600).
+Our 2016 placement rate (also known as “live-release” rate, which includes adoptions, transfers to other humane groups and reunions with owners) was 90.82% for all animals in 2016, which meets the accepted no-kill standard.
+Our adoption rates are quite impressive when compared to the national average (25% for dogs and 20% for cats), especially considering the fact we are an open-admissions shelter.
+We are proud of our efforts and the Board, staff, foster parents and volunteers of HSU are committed to maintaining a 90% placement rate or better for dogs and cats, meaning that we will continue to save the lives of thousands of adoptable companion animals each calendar year.

 What is your “live-release” or placement rate?